 “I would rather walk with a friend in the dark, than alone in the light.” —Helen Keller

 A long walk in the sunshine, a hot cup of coffee, a bowl of popcorn with a classic movie — everything is better with a good friend.
 And that doesn’t change as we get older.
-In fact, it’s imperative to build friendships later in life so you can stay healthy and find more enjoyment in your senior years.
+In fact, imperative to build friendships later in life so you can stay healthy and find more enjoyment in your senior years.
 When you surround yourself with people who help you to grow and give you support, you create a reliable support system to help you through life’s ebbs and flows.
 And those friendships, whether new or old, become more and more important as you continue to age.

 There are a variety of factors that impact healthy aging, and friendship is one of them!
 Not only does it keep you connected to others, but it comes with a variety of benefits.